mehulagg/gitlab_test/doc/development/contributing/issue_workflow.md

 [Return to Contributing documentation](index.md)

-[^1]: Our current response time standard is based on the results of GitLab
+[^1]: Our current response time standard is based on the TTFB P90 results of the
-      Performance Tool (GPT) being run against the 10k-user reference environment.
+      GitLab Performance Tool (GPT) being run against the 10k-user reference environment.
 This run happens nightly and results are outputted to the [wiki on the GPT project.](https://gitlab.com/gitlab-org/quality/performance/-/wikis/Benchmarks/Latest/10k)